-Tourmaline commenced active operations in the fall of 2008 with the objective of building a successful Canadian intermediate crude oil and natural gas exploration, development and production company with a long-term business strategy similar to that of Duvernay Oil Corp. and Berkley Petroleum Corp., companies previously founded and managed by certain key members of Tourmaline’s senior management team.
-During the two-year period since commencing active operations, Tourmaline, through a series of strategic acquisitions, farm-ins and land acquisitions combined with its active capital exploration and development program, has assembled an extensive undeveloped land position with a large, multi-year drilling inventory and operating control of important natural gas processing and transportation infrastructure in two core long-term growth areas – the Alberta Deep Basin and the Greater Peace River High.
-Tourmaline is executing a large-scale, repeatable capital exploration and development program in these two core long-term growth areas.
+Tourmaline commenced active operations in the fall of 2008 with the objective of building a successful Canadian senior crude oil and natural gas exploration, development and production company with a long-term business strategy similar to that of Duvernay Oil Corp. and Berkley Petroleum Corp., companies previously founded and managed by certain key members of Tourmaline’s senior management team.
+Since commencing active operations, Tourmaline, through a series of strategic acquisitions, farm-ins and land acquisitions combined with its active capital exploration and development program, has assembled an extensive undeveloped land position with a large, multi-year drilling inventory and operating control of important natural gas processing and transportation infrastructure in three core long-term growth areas – the Alberta Deep Basin, the northeast B.C.
+Montney complex and the Peace River High Charlie Lake complex.
+Tourmaline is executing a large-scale, repeatable capital exploration and development program in these three core long-term growth areas.

 - aggressively drilling and developing its extensive undeveloped land position;

 - adopting and employing advanced drilling and completion techniques;